ReturnInfinity/BareMetal/README.md

 _Just enough kernel_

 Official repo of the BareMetal [exokernel](http://en.wikipedia.org/wiki/Exokernel).
 It's written from scratch in Assembly, designed for x86-64 hardware, with no dependencies except for the virtual/physical hardware.
-A 64-bit ARMv8 version is also planned.
+An ARM and/or RISC-V rewrite would be considered once hardware is standardized.

 ## What is this?